Heritage Sites

 Stafford Borough is steeped in history, from its Stone Age origins, through Roman and medieval times to modern industrial life.
 We have towns and villages with picturesque churches, castles and stately homes reflecting the unique identity of our area.

 As well as the three key heritage sites below there are other historic attractions in Stafford Borough.
-More information about what to see and do, and where to stay can be found on the Visit Stafford and Our Beautiful Borough websites.
+More information about what to see and do, and where to stay can be found on Our Beautiful Borough website.

 Find out more information about our Heritage Sites or email info@historicstafford.co.uk.